sven2205/NHL-stenden-INF4/README.txt

 # Homepage
 Problem set 8 homepage

-To launch the website, just download the homepage folder and launch the homepage.html
+To have a look at the website, just download the homepage folder and launch homepage.html with a browser.